-Sundrops has masses of beautiful lightly-scented yellow cup-shaped flowers along the stems in early summer, which emerge from distinctive red flower buds, and which are most effective when planted in groupings.
-Its pointy leaves remain green in color throughout the season.
+Fireworks Sundrops has masses of beautiful lightly-scented yellow cup-shaped flowers along the stems in early summer, which emerge from distinctive red flower buds, and which are most effective when planted in groupings.
+Its pointy leaves are coppery-bronze in color.
+The foliage often turns antique red in fall.